SpecDrivenDesign/lql/spec.md

 # Logical Query Language DSL Specification

-This document defines a minimal core grammar and a comprehensive set of namespaced library functions for constructing logical queries over JSON‑like data.
+This document defines a minimal core grammar and a comprehensive set of library functions for constructing logical queries over JSON‑like data.
 The DSL is designed to be concise, strongly typed at runtime, and highly extensible.
 Every implementation of this DSL **MUST** follow the detailed rules and syntax described herein.
 No detail is left unspecified, and explicit conversion or error conditions are required for every operation.

 ---